robang74/tinycore-editor/README.txt

    The no|suid parameter let you choose if you want update in the rootfs.gz the busybox binary or the busybox.suid binary which is root user suided

+17. The following file contains the SSH host keys for the host:

+	tinycore/changes/sshdhostkeys.tgz

+    They are saved in PEM format to be compatible with dropbear.
+With these file every instance will have the same host keys of the others.
+If this is not what you want, simple delete that file.
+You can also change the tarball content using host keys of your own choice.

 ###############################################################################
 			USEFULL LINKS TO VISIT
 ###############################################################################